Pyrlang/Pyrlang/docs-src/source/cookbook.rst

         def handle_one_inbox_message(self, msg):
             print("Incoming", msg)

-Now sending from Erlang is easy:

 .. code-block:: erlang

+    %% Now sending from Erlang is easy:
+    %% Note that this is syntax for sending to atom names, not to pids!
     (erl@127.0.0.1) 1> {my_process, 'py@127.0.0.1'} ! hello.

+    %% If you know the Python pid in Erlang (if you communicated it
+    %% from your Python node), then send directly to it:
+    (erl@127.0.0.1) 1> PyProcessPid ! hello.

 Remote Calculations on Python Node